viocost/localedit/README.md

 This tool was inspired by i18nex-json-sync.
 For my project I really needed a tool that would be able to handle namespaces, so I quickly made this one.

+!NOTICE:
+Current version does not support plurals yet

 ## Usage

 node sync.js -p path/to/locales/in/glob -m <master_language_code> [OPTIONS]